 He gives far more and better than we know how to desire or ask for.
 He gives Himself.
 He took on your flesh.
-The eternal and immortal God entered into your mortality and endured your pain, your sorrow, your loneliness, your agony so that He might suffer your death in both body and soul, as you are not just out of curiosity, but in order to overcome all of your brokenness, spiritual and physical, in the resurrection on Easter - to swallow up death and suffering forever, to give you hope in the midst of this world of pain and brokenness.
+The eternal and immortal God entered into your mortality and endured your pain, your sorrow, your loneliness, your agony so that He might suffer your death in both body and soul, as you are - not just out of curiosity, but in order to overcome all of your brokenness, spiritual and physical, in the resurrection on Easter - to swallow up death and suffering forever, to give you hope in the midst of this world of pain and brokenness.

 You suffer now, but you will be delivered.
+Maybe in this life.
+Maybe not.
+But the redeemed of the Lord have this promise, that one day they will be delivered from this valley of the shadow of death and all suffering and sorrow, every trial and tribulation, every pain and distress will come to an eternal and joyful end.
 That is God's promise.
-Your suffering will end either in this life or the life to come.
-But it is not eternal.
+Your suffering will end.
+It is not eternal.
 It will not overcome you.
-And how marvelous that God does not allow the suffering of His children to be in vain.
+And how marvelous that God does not allow even the suffering of His children to be in vain.
 Suffering of any kind, even death itself, in the hands of God, is turned into a blessing, a means by which He strengthens and keeps His children.
 In suffering He draws you ever closer to Himself by removing all earthly props.
 In suffering He stretches and deepens the roots of faith, drawing them further down into the rich soil of His promises.
+In death, He delivers you to eternal life.
 Jesus did this for the crowds and for the disciples, teaching them to trust in nothing but Him to meet their needs.
 He does the same for you.

-And notice that His answer wasn't to take them out of the wilderness but to feed them in the midst of it.
+But notice that His answer wasn't to take them out of the wilderness right then and there but to feed them in the midst of it.
 In trial and need we are left to cling to the one and only thing that is truly good and is the source of every other good and perfect gift - God Himself, our highest good.
 In this wilderness there is nothing else to look to for help but Jesus.
 And that's where He wants your eyes of faith firmly fixed.
 That is why He sends times of trial.
 Before the resurrection there must be the suffering and the cross.
 Your Lord has trod that road first and made it safe for you.
-Suffering is but exercise and death but slumber because Christ has sanctified them both in His own suffering and death.
+Suffering is but exercise and training and death is but slumber because Christ has sanctified them both in His own suffering and death.
 We must die before we can be raised.
 And we have.
-Like Tabitha today, we have already died to death in the waters of the font and been raised again to new life - a life that is safely kept in Christ.
+We have already died to death in the waters of the font and been raised again to new life - a life that is safely kept in Christ.
 At the proper time we will see and know its full glory but now it is veiled under weakness and humility.